Bill’s Blog Release Process

 This process document was written assuming the developer is using Visual Studio Code (VSC) with both GitLens and GitGraph plugins.
 Instructions in this document may refer to either interactions with the VSC plugins, or may be provided as Git commands to be run in a CLI.

-.
+This process document assumes that there is no development work directly on main.
 All changes are done in separate branches.
 There are currently three kinds of development branches.

 - Feature branches - these branches are where new features to the site are developed and tested.
 They may include Bugfix work when the bug is minor and fixing it can be rolled into new feature effort.
 A Feature release can also incorporate new Post(s) work when a Release milestone calls for a new post, e.g. the posts in the ongoing series “How I setup this Github Pages blog site” are part of each version’s Feature effort, and one such post is released with each Feature release.
-When a Feature branch is merged into
+When a Feature branch is merged into main, the Major or Minor numbers of the site’s Semantic Version will be incremented.

-, the Major or Minor numbers of the site’s Semantic Version will be incremented. - Bugfix branches - these branches are created to fix bugs that have been recorded in the repository’s Issues list.
+- Bugfix branches - these branches are created to fix bugs that have been recorded in the repository’s Issues list.
 These are typically short lived branches with very limited changes, aimed at addressing specific deficiencies in the site.
 They are typically developed in parallel with Feature branches.
-When a Bugfix branch is merged into
+When a Bugfix branch is merged into main, the Patch number (third part of the Semantic Version) will be incremented.

-, the Patch number (third part of the Semantic Version) will be incremented. - Post branches - a new branch created for the purpose of releasing a new published post, or significant editorial reworking of an existing published post.
+- Post branches - a new branch created for the purpose of releasing a new published post, or significant editorial reworking of an existing published post.
 These branches are typically very short-lived, and are used to move a post from the draft state to a published state.
-When a Post branch is merged into
+When a Post branch is merged into main, the patch number of the site’s Version will be incremented.

 Git branches are lightweight and easy to create.
 This document assumes that there are “more than one” active branches, and that all development work is being tracked in a branch.
-This document is focused on the steps needed to release / merge one active development branch into main
+This document is focused on the steps needed to release / merge one active development branch into main, and update the production site with the work done on the development branch.

 The branch being released will be referred to as the Release Candidate in this document.